Skip to content

-Oakland Bloom’s flagship program, Open Test Kitchen is a year-long food business incubator and training program that combines commercial food training and consistent access to commercial opportunities for supplemental earned income (catering, events, teaching gigs, chef demos, pop-ups, etc.).
+Oakland Bloom’s flagship program, Open Test Kitchen supports emerging chef-entrepreneurs through access to affordable kitchen space and commercial opportunities for supplemental earned income as chefs develop their businesses (catering, events, teaching gigs, chef demos, pop-ups, etc.).

 Program Goals + Services for OTK: